 Workers’ compensation insurance is required in almost every state for concrete businesses that have employees.
 It can cover medical costs for work-related injuries.

 This policy covers third-party injuries and property damage caused by concrete company vehicles, as well as repairs to vehicles damaged by weather or vandalism.

 This policy can pay for repair or replacement of a concrete contractor’s tools if they are lost, stolen, or damaged.
 More valuable equipment may require inland marine insurance.

 From sidewalks to foundations, concrete work involves many risks.
 An employee could suffer a back injury from lifting a bag of cement, or a customer could sue if a pour causes property damage.
-Concrete contractor insurance can help cover medical bills, legal fees, stolen equipment, and more.
+Concrete contractor insurance can help cover medical bills, legal expenses, the cost of replacing stolen equipment, and more.

 Don't see your profession?
 Don't worry.
 We insure most businesses.